Isaiah 52:13-53:12 · Isaiah · Updated April 25, 2026

 Interpretation and theological stakes

 In contrast, Christianity interprets the passage as a Messianic prophecy fulfilled in Jesus Christ.
 This reading sees Jesus as the embodiment of the suffering servant, whose life and death provide atonement for humanity's sins (53:5).
-Key verses such as 53:7, which describe the servant as "a lamb led to slaughter," resonate with Christian beliefs about Christ's sacrificial death.
+Key verses such as 53:7, which describe the servant as "a lamb led to slaughter," align with Christian beliefs about Christ's sacrificial death.
 The passage's portrayal of the servant as one who "bore the sin of many" (53:12) further supports this interpretation, emphasizing Jesus' role in interceding for and redeeming mankind.
 His suffering is seen not just as a historical event but as an eternal act with ongoing spiritual significance.

 Continue reading with a Scholar plan